COVID-19 – IP Offices take measures to face the pandemic – Update 26 May

 The DPMA has confirmed its ability to perform its activities, but its services should come with delays.
 During the COVID-19 crisis, the following measures will be applicable:

 1. All time limits prescribed by the DPMA with regard to all pending IP procedures are extended until 4 May 2020.
-However, this extension does not apply to time limits provided by German law, as the DPMA competence does not extend to those time limits.
+However, this extension does not apply to time limits provided by German law, as the DPMA competence does not extend to those time limits, nor to time limits in connection with applications or requests concerning the international registration of trademarks.
 Any person who has failed to meet a time limit imposed by law due to the current situation may request to benefit from the option of re-establishment of rights.
 The unit in charge will check these requests on an individual basis.

-2. Hearings and oral proceedings will no longer take place, and summons to these proceedings will no longer be issued until further notice.
-There will be no on-site consultations and no initial inventor consultations at the DPMA.
+2. Hearings and oral proceedings are cancelled ex officio until 30 June 2020.
+Summons to these proceedings will no longer be issued.
+The situation will be reviewed on 1 July 2020.
+Furthermore, there will be no on-site consultations and no initial inventor consultations at the DPMA.

 3. The DPMA can no longer guarantee the immediate transfer of international design applications to the WIPO.
 Applicants are advised to file such applications directly to the WIPO.

 1. The UKIPO has declared that from 24 March 2020 and until further notice, all days are considered “interrupted days”.
 All time limits that expire on an interrupted day are automatically extended to the next day.
 A minimum of 2 weeks’ notice will be notified to users before ending the “interrupted days period”.
 This extension applies to all time limits set out by the UKIPO or by UK statutory rules.
 The situation has been reviewed on 7 May 2020 and the UKIPO has decided to extend the interrupted days period until 28 May 2020, when the situation will be reviewed again by the UKIPO.